Posture: how to make to make the most of your sleep

 - If lying on the side, it is best if the hip areas do not feel the bottom of the bed (mattress is too soft) and there should not be any pressure on the shoulders or the hips (mattress is too firm).

 - A pillow should allow the chin to be in the neutral position when one lies on the back and if lying on their side, it should bring the top of the shoulder in line with the head.

-It is important to be comfortable while going to sleep and people lie down in their preferred position on their back, stomach or side.
-It is important to get a comfortable mattress and pillow as outlined above in the sleep posture basics.
+It is important to be comfortable while going to sleep in your preferred position on your back, stomach, or side.
+It is crucial to get a comfortable mattress and pillow as outlined above in the sleep posture basics.

-The spine is a structure that allows our centre of gravity to fall between our feet in the upright position and this is by virtue of curves that balance each other i.e. a forward bend in the thoracic spine and sacrum and a reverse bend in the neck and the lower back.
+The spine is a structure that allows our centre of gravity to fall between our feet in the upright position and this is by virtue of curves that balance each other.
+Where a forward bend in the thoracic spine and sacrum, there is a reverse bend in the neck and the lower back.

-Because a lot of our activities involve putting the spine into a C shape i.e. forward bending, it is easy for structural changes to occur causing a tightness of muscles and ligaments and this attention to posture is important to prevent structural changes and long term disability.
-Stretches every day and simple back exercises are useful to maintain flexibility.
+Because a lot of our activities involve putting the spine into a C shape, it is easy for structural changes to occur causing muscle and ligament tightness.
+Attention to posture is important to prevent structural changes and long-term disability.
+Daily stretching and simple back exercises are useful to maintain flexibility.

 Sleeping in the correct posture is one of the best ways to recover after running.
 View our tips and advice page to access more information on running guidance.